forthesr/WildCats/devlog.md

   Lisa: Finished NumbaOneIdol text and design.
 Finished updating all Setting files (Home, Mall, School, McDonuds).
 Worked on kiss, date, chat methods.
 Worked on Overlay.

 January 24, 2016
-  Jordan: chat fixes, Reader for chats, DatingSim-oneDay updates,
+  Jordan: chat fixes, Reader for chats, DatingSim-oneDay updates, fixed java files
   Lisa: All those chats.
 Added ReaderNorm. fixed setting.
 Added promDate method.
 Wrote an END TO THIS GAME.
 Also java files for everbody.
 Raining java files.
 Yaaayyy java files.
   Lisa + Jordan: What didn't we do honestly.
 Also java has sucky vocabulary they don't recognize any cute emojis